OctopusDeploy/docs/docs/deployment-examples/database-deployments/dacpac/index.md

 ![](images/visual-studio-2019-installer.png)

-For both versions Visual Studio, a new project type of SQL Server Database Project:
+For both versions Visual Studio, there will be a new project type of SQL Server Database Project:

 Visual Studio 2017
 ![](images/visual-studio-2017-project.png)